-Poker is my absolute favorite game.
-It blends luck, skill and game theory in an easy-to-learn, impossible-to-master package that I find irresistible.
-But when I want to play a game with friends, poker isn’t always the best choice.
+Poker is a fantastic game.
+It blends luck, skill ,and game theory in an easy-to-learn, impossible-to-master irresistible package.
+But when you want to play a game with friends, poker might not always the best choice.

-An experienced poker player may want a greater challenge than their beginner friends can provide, and beginning players may dislike how punishing their disadvantage can feel.
-If you like the skill-based risk management qualities of poker, here are some other games to explore when you want a change of pace:
+An experienced poker player might want a greater challenge than their beginner friends can provide, and beginning players might dislike how punishing their disadvantage can feel.
+If you like the skill-based risk management qualities of poker, here are some other games to explore when you want a change of pace.

 Other poker game types

 Your opponents can call your bluff at the risk of losing one of their identities if they’re wrong.
-Each game only takes 5-10 minutes: the learning curve is not steep, but the strategic possibilities are endless!
+Each game only takes five to 10 minutes.
+The learning curve is not steep, but the strategic possibilities are endless.